Actinic Keratosis (cont.)

-Common locations for actinic keratoses are the face, especially the cheeks and bridge of the nose, scalp, back of the neck, upper chest, as well as the tops of the hands and forearms.
+Common locations for actinic keratoses are the cheeks, bridge of the nose, rim of the ears, scalp, back of the neck, upper chest, and the tops of the hands and forearms.
 Men are more likely to develop AKs on top of the ears, whereas women's hairstyles often protect this area.
-AKs, especially on the scalp and the backs of the hands, may be hypertrophic (thickened skin).
+AKs, especially on the scalp and the backs of the hands, may cause thickened skin.

 What is the significance of an actinic keratosis?

 When patients are diagnosed with this condition, they often say, "But I never go out in the sun!"
-The explanation is that it takes many years or even decades for these keratoses to develop.
-Typically, the predisposing sun exposure may have occurred many years ago.
+The explanation is that there can be a long delay, even decades for these keratoses to develop.
 Short periods of sun exposure do not generally either produce AKs or transform them into skin cancers.

 Viewers share their comments